akshaybagai/sciemp/README.md

-# SciEmp - Science & Innovation Website
+# Scientific Emporium - Quality Scientific Equipment

-A modern, responsive static website built for GitHub Pages featuring a beautiful landing page and contact section.
+A modern, responsive static website built for GitHub Pages featuring a beautiful landing page and contact section for Scientific Emporium, your trusted partner for laboratory equipment.

 ## 🚀 Features